hyprwm/hyprland-wiki/content/nvidia/_index.md

 ### VA-API hardware video acceleration

-Hardware video acceleration on Nvidia and Wayland is possible with the [nvidia-vaapi-driver](https://github.com/elFarto/nvidia-vaapi-driver).
+Hardware video acceleration on NVIDIA and Wayland is possible with the [nvidia-vaapi-driver](https://github.com/elFarto/nvidia-vaapi-driver).
 This may solve specific issues in Electron apps.